Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Preliminaries

-This paper unifies the treatment of a number of problems arising in different applications (see Sec.~\ref{sec:apps}) by noting that they can be stated as estimating a linearly parameterized covariance matrix $\bbsig$ from the compressed observations $\by$.
-This is a particular instance of the well-known \emph{covariance matching problem}\footnote{ Sometimes also known as \emph{structured covariance estimation}~\cite{burg1982structured}.}~\cite{ottersten1998matching}.
-For simplicity, a linear parameterization such as the one in \eqref{eq:decbbsig} is assumed, but the results still apply to non-linear parameterizations~\cite{ottersten1998matching} provided that the set $\basis$ is carefully chosen (see the discussion around \thref{prop:aset}).
+This paper unifies the treatment of a number of problems arising in different applications (see Sec.~\ref{sec:apps}) by noting that they can be stated as the estimation of a linearly parameterized covariance matrix $\bbsig$ from the compressed observations $\by$, that is, they admit a \emph{covariance matching} formulation~\cite{ottersten1998matching,burg1982structured}.
+For simplicity, a linear parameterization such as the one in \eqref{eq:decbbsig} is assumed, but the results still apply to certain non-linear parameterizations~\cite{ottersten1998matching} (see the discussion around \thref{prop:aset}).